 For instance, 70 Bengali and 40 Santal tribal families residing in four hamlets in Murgathol village of Dumka district’s Masalia block get their drinking water from just two hand pumps.
 For other purposes, they depend on a contaminated well.

-"There is only one chapanal in our tola (village portion) Narayanpur,” said Sumitra Pujharni (30) from Ranga gram panchayat, which was adopted by Jharkhand's tallest leader and former chief minister Shibu Soren under the Saansad Adarsh Gram Yojana.
+"There is only one chapanal in our tola (village portion) Narayanpur,” said Sumitra Pujharni (30) from Ranga gram panchayat, which was by Jharkhand's tallest leader and former chief minister Shibu Soren under the Saansad Adarsh Gram Yojana.
 Though the hand pump is located just 100 m from her home, she takes around four hours daily to fetch water as everyone depends on the same facility.
 She has to repeat the task seven to eight times a day, while balancing household chores and taking care of her three children.

 Admitting that no new hand pumps have been installed in Dumka post-JJM, Mahendra Baitha, Sub-Divisional Officer, Drinking Water and Sanitation Department, Dumka, said repairs were affected mostly due to lack of necessary material/resources or because it was a bore-related issue.